data-universe/data-universe/README.md

 # Data Universe

-**Announcement for OpenHack:** This application will only run on a HTC Vive VR Headset.
-If you want to continue developing it please get in contact and we can help you get it running on mobile devices.
+**Announcement for OpenHack:** The VR runtime has been temporarily disables due to lack of VR equipments for the hackaton.
+It can easily be re-enabled in the future.

 Data Universe makes your data accessible and understandable by enabling dynamic exploration and visualization in a Virtual Reality space.